YoEight/website-posts/2025-05-14-The_Pyro_Programming_Language.md

 Pyro began as an attempt to find a better way to describe user-defined projections in KurrentDB (formerly EventStoreDB)—specifically, the kind of temporal correlation queries that are difficult to express clearly using existing tools.
 That exploration led me to design a small programming language inspired by the π-calculus and built with concurrency and messaging as first-class concepts.

 While Pyro isn’t meant for production use, it evolved into a valuable playground—one where I could model event streams, experiment with concurrency, and reason about time through code.
+[You can view the Pyro compiler on Github].

 ## What is π-calculus ?